Clinical-Genomics/scout/docs/admin-guide/chanjo_coverage_integration.md

 For further information on d4tools and the .d4 format, please visit the relevant [project pages][d4tools].
 Instructions on setting up a Chanjo2 server can be found in the documentation available on the [Chanjo2 GitHub pages][chanjo2].

-For system administrators configuring communication with either of these tools, **we recommend integrating with Chanjo2, as the Chanjo repository is likely to be deprecated in the near future**.
+For system administrators configuring communication with either of these tools, **we recommend integrating with Chanjo2, as the Chanjo repository is likely to be deprecated**.

 ## Chanjo2 coverage integration